 A high TRIR score indicates:

-• No, or very low, safety culture and ownership
+• A weak safety culture and ownership

 • No safety commitment from management or employees